ketajebisashvili/Java-Project/README.md

 This is an updated second version of our previous code: https://gitlab.cs.ttu.ee/bematv/java-project2

-This version contains a third calculator API and only developed by <b>Benedek Matveev</b>.
+This version contains two more calculator, calculate 3 and calculate 4.
 This version code can be found at: https://gitlab.cs.ttu.ee/bematv/ics0014-2022-java-project-2-version-2